ApiLogicServer/app_fiddle/readme.md

 <details markdown>

 <summary>2.
-API Logic Project: Instant, Open</summary>
+API Logic Project: Automation -- Instant, Fully Customizable, Open Source</summary>

 &nbsp;

 Instead of frameworks, we might consider a Low Code approach.
 Low Code tools provide excellent custom user interfaces.
 However, these often require extensive screen painting, and typically require a proprietary IDE.

 The *2.
 ApiLogicProject* app provides an alternative, creating an entire project by reading your schema.
-This approach is:
+This automated approach is:

 * **Instant:** faster than Low Code screen painting, with instant APIs and Admin User Interfaces: